Welcome

 October 1, 2006

-Gregory, and Nick Jenkins) and I loved it.
-Everyone should see them, because they are making new
+Gerald Gregory, and Nick Jenkins) and I loved it.
+Everyone should see them, because they are

-beautiful weather.
-When I am working, though, I am playing with Kopaja (with Kevin Hamilton and
+this beautiful weather.
+When I am working, though, I am playing with Kopaja (with Kevin

-Nathan Koci) and the Rudy Waltz (with Rich White and Jake Holwegner) and getting ready for the
+Hamilton and Nathan Koci) and the Rudy Waltz (with Rich White and Jake Holwegner) and getting

 August 25, 2006